Creative Commons license: Zero, public domain

+As there is no single definition of public domain and copyright laws differ by jurisdiction, a work can be in the public domain in some countries while still being under copyright in others (so called hybrid status).
+It is also difficult to assess the legal status of many works.
+The PDM is recommended to be used only for works that are likely free from any copyright restrictions worldwide.
+Together, CC0 and the Public Domain Mark replace the Public Domain Dedication and Certification, which took a U.S.-centric approach and co-mingled distinct operations.

 In 2011, the Free Software Foundation added CC0 to its free software licenses.
-However, the Free Software Foundation currently does not recommend using CC0 to release software into the public domain because it explicitly does not grant a patent license.
+However, they recommend against using CC0 to release software into the public domain, as it explicitly withholds patent rights.

 In February 2012, CC0 was submitted to Open Source Initiative (OSI) for their approval.
 However, controversy arose over its clause which excluded from the scope of the license any relevant patents held by the copyright holder.
 This clause was added for scientific data rather than software, but some members of the OSI believed it could weaken users' defenses against software patents.
 As a result, Creative Commons withdrew their submission, and the license is not currently approved by the OSI.

 From 2013 to 2017, the stock photography website Unsplash used the CC0 license, distributing several million free photos a month.
 Lawrence Lessig, the founder of Creative Commons, has contributed to the site.
-Unsplash moved from using the CC0 license to a custom license in June 2017 and to an explicitly nonfree license in January 2018.
+Unsplash moved from using the CC0 license to a custom license in June 2017 and to an explicitly nonfree license in February 2018.

-In October 2014, the Open Knowledge Foundation approved the Creative Commons CC0 as conformant with the Open Definition and recommend the license to dedicate content to the public domain.
+In October 2014, the Open Knowledge Foundation approved the Creative Commons CC0 as conformant with the Open Definition and recommended the license to dedicate content to the public domain.

 In July 2022, Fedora Linux disallowed software licensed under CC0 due to patent rights explicitly not being waived under the license.